 Teanaway Valley

 This section contains most of the switchbacks of the trail.
 At a relatively shallow grade the gradual accent to Ingalls Pass feels like a breeze.
-The woods open up to beautiful fields where the trail splits between Longs Pass and Ingalls Peak.
+The woods open up to beautiful grassy meadows where the trail splits between Longs Pass and Ingalls Peak.
 Continue left where the trail becomes rockier and views of the surrounding mountains begin to peak over the valley.

 Ingalls Pass